Jorritvans/Battleships/README.md

 - Passed the code through a PEP8 linter and confirmed there are no problems or errors.

-- Given invalid imputs to check the error handling
+- Given invalid inputs to check the error handling

 - Tested it in my local terminal and the deployed version on Heroku.